SC&A Access Policy

 5.2 Enquiry service

 SC&A receives enquiries relating to the collections and service via email, telephone, post and social media.
 We aim to reply within two working days, but the time will vary depending on the nature of the request.
 SC&A does not operate a paid research service, and does not have the capacity to undertake detailed research for enquirers, but endeavours to answer queries as fully as possible within the limits of its resources.
-Enquiries are mainly dealt with via the shared departmental email address firstname.lastname@example.org, which is monitored by a professional member of staff on a weekly rotational basis, with enquiries being allocated to the most appropriate team member to answer.
+Enquiries are mainly dealt with via the shared departmental email address email@example.com, which is monitored by a professional member of staff, with enquiries being allocated to the most appropriate team member to answer.

 5.3 Reprographics service

 SC&A offers a reprographics service, subject to copyright law and preservation requirements.
 Visitors to the Reading Room may seek permission to take their own digital photographs for noncommercial research purposes.
 SC&A also offers a scanning service for readers, and for remote enquirers.
 This includes photocopying, digital scanning and digital photography.
 Requests are largely done in-house, though in some cases the work may be outsourced to other departments in the University (e.g. for large scale images or glass negatives), or externally (e.g. the North West Film Archive).
 In these cases the costs are passed directly to the requester.
-Further details can be found in the SC&A Collections Care & Conservation Policy, the SC&A Reprographics Request Form and the SC&A Licensing Form, all available on the SC&A website.
+Further details can be found in the SC&A Collections Care & Conservation Policy, the SC&A Reprographics Request Form and the SC&A Licensing Form, all available available on request by emailing firstname.lastname@example.org.

 The SC&A blog Manuscripts and More (https://manuscriptsandmore.liverpool.ac.uk) provides a showcase for collections, new acquisitions, exhibitions, collaborations and other outreach activities.
 Guest posts are encouraged.
 SC&A is represented on the Library’s Social Media Group and promotes the service via the @LivUniLibrary Twitter, Facebook and Instagram accounts and the #LivUniSCA hashtag.
 SC&A also engages more widely with University social media platforms.

-SC&A has contributed to digitisation projects including the open access e-textbook Using Primary Sources, the University of Liverpool Health and Life Sciences Flickr, 19th century pamphlets online, EEBO and JISC Historical Texts.
-It is committed to widening access to its collections via digitised content as far as resources permit, and plans to actively seek opportunities to develop this area of activity.
-A future project, due for launch in 2018, is the RomArchive, the digital archive of the Roma, to which SC&A is a contributor.
+SC&A has contributed to digitisation projects including the open access e-textbook Using Primary Sources, the University of Liverpool Health and Life Sciences Flickr, 19th century pamphlets online, EEBO, JISC Historical Texts, the RomArchive (the digital archive of the Roma) and the Wiley/JISC resource British Association for the Advancement of Science - Collections on the History of Science (1830s-1970s) and the Liverpool University Press collaboration showcasing SC&A's Medieval and Renaissance manuscript collection.
+SC&A is committed to widening access to its collections via digitised content as far as resources permit, and plans to actively seek opportunities to develop this area of activity.
 SC&A supports retrieval and use of digital archives by use of a non-networked PC and the provision of surrogate copies.

 Exhibitions and Events